Micka0675/portfolio/README.md

 ADD FORM SCRIPT: it allow to spawn the text entered by user at the bottom of form waiting for send the data in a server... comming soon!^^
 -----------------------------------------------
+V.3
+Fix <aside> and #wrapper superposition
+Add achievements description in the form of spawn <div>